Why Meghan Markle Will Never Return to Acting - NewsBreak

 The Hollywood Gossip

-Meghan Markle & Prince Harry: BANNED From Charles' Coronation Because of Harry's Memoir?!
+Meghan Markle & Prince Harry: Shocked, Humiliated By Charles' First Photo as King, Source Claims

-King Charles III became the UK’s reigning monarch immediately upon the death of his mother, Queen Elizabeth II.
-But Charles’ coronation won’t take place until May of 2023 — and of course, the event is already a source of major controversy.
-Most of said controversy centers...
+Earlier this week, the royal family debuted the first official photo of Charles as king of the United Kingdom.
+Charles and his queen consort, Camilla, were posed next to the Will and Kate, the new prince and princess of Wales.
+If there was any message behind the photo, it seemed...

 Sharon Osbourne Makes Bold Claim About Meghan Markle